What is Startup India Seed Fund Scheme?

 6 Mins read

-Start-up India is a flagship initiative by the Government of India to realize the true potential of startup businesses and support them during their instance, especially innovating and creating employment in the country since its inception in 2016.
-In this connection, a few of the programs and schemes came under this small category, but among these, the ‘Start-up India Seed Fund Scheme (SISFS)’ is an important channel to fund the initial seed capital of start-ups.
-It is a financing model which identifies the problems with funding young start-ups, especially for those businesses that are located in the technological industries with high growth prospects.
+Start-up India is a flagship initiative by the Government of India to realize the full potential of startup businesses and support them during their inception, particularly in innovating and creating employment opportunities in the country since its launch in 2016.
+In this connection, a few programs and schemes fall under this category, but among them, the ‘Start-up India Seed Fund Scheme (SISFS)’ is a significant channel for funding the initial seed capital of start-ups.
+It is a financing model that identifies the problems with funding young start-ups, especially those located in the technology industries with high growth prospects.

 Start-up India Seed Fund Scheme: Genesis

-In the dynamic environment of India for entrepreneurship, one of the most critical hurdles that startups face is the inability to raise enough seed capital to create and grow the concepts.
-Newbie firms face a big problem in attracting finances from investors due to the high risks attached to the businesses.
-This is especially fashionable with technology start-ups whereby the entry barriers to the market are high, involving large amounts of capital to get a new product off the ground mostly because if the offering is a new product or service, it’s likely the market is yet to be tested.
-The lack of early-stage funding was perceived to be a major hindrance for most start-ups; hence, the Start-up India Seed Fund Scheme was designed to fill this finance gap by supporting start-ups at this initial stage by providing them with funds that they would use to develop their products or services, market research among other activities.
+This is especially true for technology start-ups, where the entry barriers to the market are high, requiring large amounts of capital to launch a new product.
+This is mainly because, if the offering is a new product or service, the market has yet to be tested.
+The lack of early-stage funding was perceived to be a significant hindrance for most start-ups; hence, the Start-up India Seed Fund Scheme was designed to fill this finance gap by supporting start-ups at this initial stage by providing them with funds that they would use to develop their products or services, market research among other activities.

-The threat was later followed in 2021 by a scheme that was also aimed at the vision of the government of India to make the nation a hub for start-up companies.
-The allocation for the Seed Fund was provided under the Atmanirbhar Bharat Abhiyan to encourage innovation and employment activities to create a more robust economy.
+The threat was later followed in 2021 by a scheme aimed at the government of India’s vision to make the nation a hub for start-up companies.
+The allocation for the Seed Fund was provided under the Atmanirbhar Bharat Abhiyan to encourage innovation and employment activities, thereby creating a more robust economy.
 The initiative comes as the country has a burgeoning start-up scene but few investors willing to back early-stage founders.

 Objectives of the Start-up India Seed Fund Scheme

-The main aim of SISFS is to support later-stage start-ups when they are still in the conceptual or design development stage and, therefore, beyond the reach of venture capitalists or angels.
+The primary objective of SISFS is to support later-stage start-ups that are still in the conceptual or design development stage, and therefore, beyond the reach of venture capitalists or angel investors.
 The key objectives of the scheme include:

-1. Catalyzing Innovation: The scheme is primarily about opening possibilities for innovative entrepreneurs that can transform their conceptual business ideas into working business models.
-Thus the government aims the seed money to jump start new product development, services, or technologies required to fuel India’s growth.
+1. Catalyzing Innovation: The scheme is primarily about opening possibilities for innovative entrepreneurs who can transform their conceptual business ideas into working business models.
+Thus, the government aims to provide seed money to jump-start the development of new products, services, or technologies required to fuel India’s growth.

-2. Facilitating Access to Early-Stage Capital: The concerning issue with seed funding is that there is always a funding deficit, and that is one of the main goals here.
-Funds enable start-up to developing better products, to start market research, and launch the minimum viable product (MVP).
+2. Facilitating Access to Early-Stage Capital: A concerning issue with seed funding is that there is always a funding deficit, which is one of the main goals here.
+Funds enable start-ups to develop better products, initiate market research, and launch the minimum viable product (MVP).

-3. Fostering Economic Growth and Job Creation: Start-ups are known sources of employment and the government understands this all too well.
-Intended for early-stage new ventures, the scheme aims at assisting such business to develop and expand so as to facilitate employment creation and the country’s economic growth.
+3. Fostering Economic Growth and Job Creation: Start-ups are known sources of employment, and the government understands this all too well.
+Intended for early-stage new ventures, the scheme aims to assist these businesses in developing and expanding, thereby facilitating employment creation and the country’s economic growth.

-4. Strengthening the Start-up Ecosystem: In addition to success, fee simplification, and the successful business relay, it also embodies the promotion of improvements to the overall local start-up environment through seed funds.
-This includes funding incubators accelerators and innovation hubs that can further support the start-ups on the journey.
+4. Strengthening the Start-up Ecosystem: In addition to success, fee simplification, and the successful business relay, it also promotes improvements to the overall local start-up environment through seed funds.
+This includes funding incubators, accelerators, and innovation hubs that can further support the start-ups on their journey.

 Financial Support Under the Seed Fund Scheme

-Financial help under Start-up India Seed Fund Scheme is aimed at start-ups at the pre-idea/logistics stage, that is, it is directed at the first stage of start-up life cycle.
-The government has set aside a large sum of money to finance such firms with the scheme, consequently providing grants as well as equity funding to start-ups categorized as financing for product creation, market testing and calibration of business models, and prototyping.
+Financial assistance under the Start-up India Seed Fund Scheme is intended for start-ups at the pre-idea and logistics stage, explicitly targeting the initial stage of the start-up life cycle.
+The government has set aside a large sum of money to finance such firms with the scheme, consequently providing grants as well as equity funding to start-ups categorized as financing for product creation, market testing, calibration of business models, and prototyping.

-Here, the Idea Stage start-ups can go in for a grant from ₹ 10 lakhs to ₹ 5 crores as per the requirements and stage of the start-up recognized under the scheme.
-Testing and validating the fit of proposed products to target consumers• Corporate legal and business compliances are eligible to receive grants ranging from ₹10 lakh to ₹5 crore depending on the stage and needs of the start-up.
+Here, start-ups in the Idea Stage can apply for a grant ranging from ₹ 10 lakhs to ₹ five crores, as per the requirements and stage of the start-up recognized under the scheme.
+Testing and validating the fit of proposed products to target consumers•.
+Corporate legal and business compliances are eligible to receive grants ranging from ₹10 lakh to ₹ five crore, depending on the stage and needs of the start-up.
 The financial aid under the SISFS can be used for activities such as:

 • Product development